kwur/new-kwur-site/_posts/2009-01-15-listeners-poll-belated-results.md

 ---
 <div class="pf-content">
   <p>
-    THE RESULTS ARE IN&#8230;
+    THE RESULTS ARE IN…
   </p>

   <p>
     and they proclaim that I am incredibly lazy.
-Sorry &#8217;bout the delay, but thanks to everyone who participated.
+Sorry ’bout the delay, but thanks to everyone who participated.
 Without further ado:
   </p>

   <p>